kavia-common/educational-content-management-system-263732-263747/lms_frontend/README.md

 2) Direct Supabase browser mode (feature-flagged for simpler setups):
 - Initializes Supabase client in the browser using anon key
 - Uses RLS to limit data access
-- Auth handled by supabase.auth (email/password, magic link)
+- Auth handled by supabase.auth (PKCE)
 - No service role key is ever used client-side

 Security notes: